A dental AI receptionist purpose-built for PHIPA-aware implementation.

 | Patient access rights | Right to access, amend, restrict | Right to access and correct personal health information |

-A US dental AI receptionist that stores patient call data on American servers does not satisfy PHIPA even if it carries a HIPAA badge.
-Canadian data residency is a core PHIPA requirement, not an optional add-on.
+A US dental AI receptionist that stores patient call data on American servers should not be treated as PHIPA-ready just because it carries a HIPAA badge.
+Privacy-aware data handling is a core requirement, not an optional add-on.

 Aida was built for the Canadian market from day one.
-Canadian servers, end-to-end encryption, per-practice data isolation, complete audit trails, and a data processing agreement are included for every practice, not available as upgrades.
+Privacy-aware data-flow planning, scoped encryption review, per-practice access control, interaction logging, and data processing agreement planning are part of implementation.

 Full compliance checklist